hexops/devlog/_posts/2021-11-19-terrifying-parallels-between-tech-and-aerospace.md

 ---

 In this article I draw parallels between the tech industry today, and the aerospace industry of the past 30 years.
 I'll explain why I'm so f$%!ing terrified of our future and give insight into a problem that I've for years thought is truly worth solving - despite me having no idea how to.

+## Article redacted

+I've hidden this article by default, I don't think it resonates with my audience very well and I'd like to keep this devlog more development-focused in the future.
+Also, an overwhelming majority of crypto shills have contacted me about this article saying they have the perfect solution and I just don't like that.

 # The f$%!ing terrifying parallels of tech and aerospace